ritabuuk/hello-world/README.md

 # hello-world
 Hello World!

-Testing and such.
+This is just for following the initial github tutorial.